wendy-xiaozong/Brain-Segmentation/README.md

 - But after using the resample, cropped, and GeneralizedDiceLoss.
 The model would not learn at all ( the loss is always around 1).
 Very weird
 - ddp2 cannot be used in Compute Canada
 - When I directly using the patches to compute the dice score, it return quite small number (almost equal to 0), but when I use the whole image to compute, it would return the normal number
-- Let my model run with only one GPU, ( this isn't working at all )
+- Let my model run with only one GPU, ( this isn't helping anything at all )

 ![](./img/brain_parcellation.png)